bablokb/nerd-alarmclock/README.md

 After a few prototypes, there is now a nice case: ![](doc/final.jpg "Alarm-Clock in it's 3D-printed case").
 You can download and modify the design from
 [3D-case](https://www.tinkercad.com/things/7gM0KUdlLRA "Nerd Alarmclock Case").
+STL-files are also available from the [misc-directory](misc/ "misc directory").

 Table of Contents
 -----------------